 Please join PPMD and Catabasis as we host a webinar tomorrow, October 27 at 1 PM ET to discuss the trial and results in more detail, as well as the company’s plans for the edasalonexent program going forward.

-Join the Webinar >
+Join the Webinar >Our Work Continues

 We have many questions for everyone involved in the drug development space working diligently to create treatments for individuals with Duchenne.
 Is 52 weeks sufficient time to demonstrate improvement or even stability?
 Can we design better trials to understand if these investigational products provide long-term benefit?
 And perhaps a bigger question remains around willingness for regulatory flexibility for a rare disease with so much heterogeneity.